 Key Takeaways

-Pope Leo XIV met with Archbishop of Canterbury Sarah Mullally in a historic encounter at the Vatican, where they prayed together and vowed to continue dialogue despite differences.
-Mullally praised Leo's outspoken stance on global injustices, while Leo acknowledged ongoing challenges but emphasized unity.
-The meeting underscored efforts to strengthen relations between the Catholic and Anglican churches.
+Pope Leo XIV and Archbishop of Canterbury Sarah Mullally held a historic meeting at the Vatican on Monday, praying together and pledging to continue dialogue despite their differences.
+The encounter marked a significant step in strengthening ties between the Catholic and Anglican churches.

 Sarah Mullally, who became the first woman to lead the Anglican church in March, arrived in Rome for a visit aimed at strengthening ties with the Vatican.
 She had a private meeting with Leo at the Apostolic Palace, where they discussed their shared commitment to addressing global issues and promoting peace.
 The Guardian reported that Mullally commended Leo's recent African tour, during which he spoke out against war and injustices.